 We are pleased to see that the number of solicitor apprenticeships continues to increase.
 All solicitor apprentices will qualify through taking the SQE.

-The figures below are taken from the summer of each year.
+The figures below show the new September starts each year.

 Please note that, due to a data error, we previously misreported the number of solicitor apprenticeships.
 The figures shown now are correct.

 Character and suitability